-This article is a continuation on how to get a higher band in IELTS by improving your reading skills.
+This article is a continuation on how to improve IELTS score by focusing on your reading skills.

 You need to read the question and understand exactly what piece of information you are looking for.
 Highlight the keywords in the question and find that date, word or synonym, in the text.

 Take a look at the extract below from an article about the author, Charles Dickens and practice finding the dates/names and then match to the correct answer.

 - In which year (1855, 1857 or 1858) did Dickens:

 - Meet Maria Beadnell?

 In the next, find the answer to the following question:

 How many months was Dickens’ tour?
 (Remember to ask yourself, what kind of information am I looking for – a name, a date, a number, a word?) and then scan the text to find that type of word.
 Then see if it gives you the answer to the question.

 The last skill you need to master is reading for detail, where you are reading with a specific aim in mind and this matches questions in the IELTS reading paper such as True/False/Not Given or summarising questions.
 These kinds of tasks require you to use skimming or scanning to find the location of the possible answer, then read for detail in the part of the passage you are looking for the answer in.

 Of course, you will need to be able to use this skill for most of the test as you use your skills to find the area of the passage you are looking for and then read the sentences around to see if it answers your question.
 If it doesn’t, move on to the next area you find.
 Skimming and scanning will help you find the part of the text you want and reading for detail will help you get the answer to the question.